Skill Blitz Sale-mobile

 Agile projects are known for their simple, iterative approach to cutting through the complexity.
 Even the most ambitious of Agile projects is taken one step at a time and break down complex work packages and tasks into low-level subtasks.
 Features and capabilities that are needed in the finished product are listed out and then broken down into manageable chunks, which are taken up and completed, one at a time.

-In this article, we will talk about Features in an Agile project, what are the characteristics of features and how they are applied.
+In this article, we will talk about Features in an Agile methodology, what are the characteristics of features and how they are applied.
 The best Agile certifications will help you get experiential learning.

 What is a Feature in Agile Methodology?